StrangerDeer/cpp-space-invader/README.md

 ## About The Project

 Inspired by the classic Space Invaders, Stellar Storm is an arcade-style game in which the player navigates their spaceship through a dangerous asteroid belt.
 The player has to catch falling stars to score points while avoiding the oncoming asteroids.
 To help in their journey, the player's spaceship is equipped with a gun with which they can shoot the asteroids they can't avoid.
 As they progress through the asteroid belt, the player will soon encounter hostile aliens with unpredictable movement and fire.
-Upon defeating an alien, it drops a health restoration bubble, which can aid greatly in the player's adventure through the belt.
+Defeating these aliens and catching their loot is essential to upgrade the ship and survive.
+Extra loot can be found in special asteroids containing rare crystals.
 <br>

 For future features, see the <a href="#roadmap">roadmap</a>!